HNoMS Storm (1898): Neutrality protection

 At the outbreak of the Second World War in September 1939, the Royal Norwegian Navy again mobilized.
 The torpedo boats were organized into five divisions and again spread along the coastline from the Oslofjord to Trøndelag.

 Storm formed part of the 4th Torpedo Boat Division of the 2nd Naval District, along with her fellow 1. class torpedo boats and Brand.
 As was the case with the other Norwegian torpedo boat units, the vessels of the 4th Torpedo Boat Division operated individually along the coast, protecting Norwegian shipping and guarding against neutrality violations.
 During the first months of the war Norwegian neutrality was repeatedly breached by both warring sides, most dramatically by the Royal Navy in the February 1940 Altmark Incident.

 On 29 September 1939, the Norwegian merchant navy suffered its first loss to a U-boat, when the England-bound was stopped by the German U-boat and torpedoed and shelled after the crew abandoned ship.
 The lumber-carrying cargo ship broke in two, the bow section sinking and the stern section remaining afloat to be salvaged later.
 Following the attack, the crew sailed towards the Norwegian coast in two lifeboats.
 Shortly after the incident, the lifeboats were spotted by a seaplane of the Royal Norwegian Navy Air Service.
-Storm was directed to the scene, and took the lifeboats under tow to Sund near Bergen.
+Storm was directed to the scene, and took the lifeboats under tow to Sund Municipality near Bergen.